 What if you have a contract with another business or with a person, and there is a significant change in one of the businesses?

-We are discussing a contract that someone might have with a business that does not involve the change.
-For example, you might work for a business as an independent contractor and have a contract with XYZ business.
+You might work for a business as an independent contractor and you have a contract with XYZ business.
 Or your company might have a license agreement with a company, to sell licensed products.
 Or a business may be leasing commercial space from you.

 The simple answer to what happens to a contract when a business changes is, "it depends on the contract."

 Many business contracts include sections dealing with what happens if there is a change in the business.
 Two contract principles that might affect the need to make a change in the contract are novation and assignment.